Skip to content

 1. Each motor has a unique motor_id (ESC_ID, register 8)

-2. Each motor has a unique feedback_id (MST_ID, register 7)
+2. Each motor has a feedback_id (MST_ID, register 7); unique assignment is recommended

 3. Commands are addressed to specific motor_id